Draft Proposal to build FOSS capability for the NZ government

 - Alignment with Catalyst IT BIM Digital Economy and Communications.
 Action 5 - ‘adopt the principles of digital development around open source and open standards’

-The proposal to address some of these issues is that open source work hubs (OSWH) be set up with a structure that allows public or private businesses that use open source technologies in New Zealand to access pools of developers for specific maintenance and/or upgrade tasks.
+The proposal to address some of these issues is that open source work hubs (OSWH) be set up with a structure that allows public or private businesses that use open source technologies in New Zealand to access pools of developers, security specialists and other IT professionals for specific maintenance, documentation and upgrade tasks.

 For example, ACC and IRD have invested heavily in open source hadoop technology for data management via a company called MapR.
 As a result both agencies have a small team of developers skilled in those technologies.
 Unfortunately MapR as a company has ceased to exist and ACC do not see their role as being a sponsor for these open source projects even though they have a core team able to maintain and develop their existing environment under the open source licenses.

 If the developers with the open source skills to support ACC and IRD were employed by a cluster/hub arrangement then both agencies could continue to receive support for their business operations while contributing to the local economy rather than overseas corporations.
 These developers could then also act as mentors to people coming out of tertiary education who would also pass through the cluster/hub arrangement.
 This gives the industry a pool of new entrants who also have practical work skills and reduces the risk to other small public or private organisations.